Risk and Protective Factors for Mental Health and Community Cohesion After the 2013 Calgary Flood

 RESULTS: Findings from this study indicate that women who identify with an ethnic minority were more likely to report symptoms of depression, anxiety, inadequate social support, and problems with emotional and physical health during pregnancy than women who identified with the White reference group.

-CONCLUSIONS: This study has identified that women of an ethic minority experience greater psychosocial stress in pregnancy compared to the White reference group.
+CONCLUSIONS: This study has identified that women of an ethnic minority experience greater psychosocial stress in pregnancy compared to the White reference group.

 The effect of depression and anxiety during pregnancy on the risk of obstetric interventions